 A challenge both to find and train a dog within a few weeks.

-As opposed to my previous experience every behaviour had been rehearsed before coming to set, and the dog performed that behaviour on cue first time.
-Brilliant!
+As opposed to my previous experience every behaviour had been rehearsed before coming to set, and the dog performed that behaviour on cue.
+Brilliant.

-Now - provided I have Jordon working with us, I can let the dogs back into the picture.”
+Now - provided I have Jordan working with us, I can let the dogs back into the picture.